gantsign/ansible-role-visual-studio-code-extensions/README.md

       * Note: other versions are likely to work but have not been tested.

-    * MacOSX
+    * macOS

-        * Consider MacOSX support experimental as this time as it's not included in the automated tests.
+        * Consider macOS support experimental as this time as it's not included in the automated tests.

 Role Variables